fhumbertodf/dicionario/Textos3.md

 The birds like the sunflowers.
 They like to eat sunflower seeds.
 There is a birdbath in the garden.
-The blackbirds and swallows go in there totake a drink orhave a bath.
+The blackbirds and swallows go in there to take a drink or have a bath.
 I sometimes see a robin or a blue jay in there too.
 In the dirt, there are little holes where the ants go in and out.
 The ants are hard workers.